Yutsuten/fellow/README.md

 # Fellow

-Display a notification with a Japanese girl voice.

 I created this as a hobby to integrate with other programs.
 I also wanted to use the audio files I found on
 [this site](https://soundeffect-lab.info/).